In Italy for the most magical season? Here are 10 things to do in Italy in autumn suggested by locals.

 Autumn is often considered the perfect time for walking by many Italians.
 Whether you prefer short or long itineraries, staying away from crowded tourist areas is key.

 Walking is an excellent way to explore the hidden gems of Italy, gain a better understanding of a region, immerse yourself in nature, and visit charming villages and natural parks.
-With a plethora of routes available throughout the national territory, you can choose the one that best suits your preferences.
+With su many hikes and trails available, you can choose the one that best suits your preferences.

 You can opt for short itineraries lasting just a few days, such as the Oropa Trail in Piedmont, which leads to the sanctuary of the same name, or the Path of the Gods along the extraordinary Amalfi Coast.